fireproof-storage/use-fireproof-site/docs/react-tutorial.md

 The `useLiveQuery` hook will automatically refresh the `response` object when the ledger changes.
 The response object contains the `docs` array, which is the list of todos.
 The response also has `rows` which are the index rows, in this case they will have a `key` with the `date` field of the todo, and an `id` field with the document id of the todo.
 In more complex applications you can customize the `value` of these rows, for instance to provide full-name from first and last.
 [Read more about indexes and queries in the documentation.](/docs/database-api/index-query)

 In our application, the todos are displayed by the following JSX, which renders their `text` field.
 The event handler for updating the todo is written inline.
-Notice how `ledger.put` is used to toggle the `completed` field when the checkbox is clicked:
+Notice how `database.put` is used to toggle the `completed` field when the checkbox is clicked:

 ```jsx
 <ul>